jerrymhuang/jerrymhuang/README.md

 🔭 Currently transitioning to be a Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).

-✨ Reseatch interest: Simulation-Based Inference, Computational Cognitive Modeling, and Bayesian Machine Learning.
+✨ Reseatch interest: Simulation-Based Inference, Computational Cognitive Modeling, and Human-Building Interaction.

 🌱 I also lead the [Iris Collective](https://github.com/iris-collective), a creative research group for human-computer interaction.